 (b) the worker is to be paid any amount of weekly payments to which the worker would have been entitled if the direction had not been made unless the conciliation officer directs otherwise.

-[Section 182L inserted by No. 31 of 2011 s.
+[Section 182L inserted: No. 31 of 2011 s.
 6.]

 182M.
 Provisions about directions